coolacid/bsjtfgrue/README.md

 Puzzle 2: You needed to fuzz the keypad, it only checked the first charictors for "admin", and trimed that.
 Fuz with spaces

+Puzzle 3:
+- Take the matches
+- Helps to light the match before the candle
+- Light the Candle
+- Moving the carpet shows a lock, you can't pick your nose, or the lock :(
-Puzzle 3: Lighting the candle yielded some numbers.
+- Lighting the candle yielded some numbers.
 I just brute forced the code.
 See lock-bruteforce.log

 Puzzle 4:
+- Look at the paper!
 - Call the phone number
 - Decode modem sounds using minimodem
 -- I had a problem here with the version of minimodem - needed 0.8.1